 Shortcut to US Permanent Residency

 It's absolutely true.
-A little known program called U Visa passed by US Congress in 2000 has caught the eye of many illegal immigrants, who are using it as a shortcut to gain legal residency in the US, and this in turn leads to charges of abuse from the critics.
+The little known U nonimmigrant visa program was passed by US Congress in 2000.
+It has caught the eye of many illegal immigrants who are using it as a shortcut to gain legal residency in the US, and this in turn leads to charges of abuse from the critics.

-In the following sections, we will discuss what is U Visa, what its intent was, how it is being used, how it may be abused, and what are my personal thoughts on it.
+In the following sections, we will discuss what is the U visa, what its intent was, how it is being used, how it may be abused, and what are my personal thoughts on it.

 Robbery = Legal Residency